deadlock-api/deadlock-api-ingest/README.md

 ## Privacy & Security

-- **Local Processing**: All packet analysis is performed locally on your machine
+- Only reads Steam's local cache files - does not capture network traffic
-- **Minimal Data**: Only extracts match metadata (IDs and salts) from replay URLs
+- Only extracts match IDs and salts from replay file URLs
-- **No Personal Data**: Does not capture, store, or transmit personal information
+- **No Personal Data**: Does not access, store, or transmit any personal information or game data
+- **Read-Only Access**: Only reads from Steam's cache directory - never modifies files
-- **Open Source**: Full source code is available for review
+- **Open Source**: Full source code is available for review and audit

 ## Contributing